stummjr/scrapy_price_monitor/README.md

 ## Running in a Local Environment

-You can also run this project in your local environment.
+You can run this project on Scrapy Cloud or on your local environment.
 The only dependency from Scrapy Cloud is the [Collections API](https://doc.scrapinghub.com/api/collections.html), but the spiders and the monitor can be executed locally.

 To do that, first add your Scrapy Cloud project id to [settings.py `SHUB_PROJ_ID` variable](https://github.com/stummjr/scrapy_price_monitor/blob/master/price_monitor/settings.py#L11).

-You can run the spiders via command line:
+Then run the spiders via command line:

     $ scrapy crawl bestbuy.com

-This will run the spider named as `bestbuy.com` and store the fetched data into a Scrapy Cloud collection, under the project you set in the last step.
+This will run the spider named as `bestbuy.com` and store the scraped data into a Scrapy Cloud collection, under the project you set in the last step.

 You can also run the price monitor via command line:

     $ python bin/monitor.py --apikey <SCRAPINGHUB_KEY> --days 2 --threshold 1 --project <PROJ_ID>